 Most of my projects start with a concept sketching stage in 2D, but this time I started in 3D.
 If you’re interested in 3D concepting, I strongly recommend Jama Jurabaev‘s Intro to 3D Concept Design course on Learn Squared.

 Procedurally generating a city can vastly speed up the initial stage of finding a good concept, camera position and composition.
 You don‘t need to worry about getting the perspective of your 2D buildings right; in 3D you can simply reposition your camera and instantly have a completely different picture.

-02. Creating the assets
+02. Create the assets

 I use a procedural approach to model the buildings.
 The lower buildings are all displaced planes.
-I hand paint a few displacement maps of single buildings with Photoshop and convert them into brushes.
+I hand-paint a few displacement maps of single buildings with Photoshop and convert them into brushes.
 This method allows me to quickly ‘paint’ displacement maps for entire city blocks.
 These blocks can then be instanced to give the illusion of a highly detailed city.
 The higher buildings are roughly modelled with no attention to topology.
 We will add details later.

-03. Texturing and shading
+03. Add textures and shading